Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 Due to precession, the determinative stars of the Twenty-Eight Lunar Mansions have varied across different historical periods.
 A notable example involves the mansions of Turtle Beak and Three Stars.
 During the Song Dynasty and earlier periods, the determinative star for Turtle Beak was φ¹ Ori, while for Three Stars it was δ Ori.
 By the 13th century, however, precession had caused φ¹ Ori to shift to a position east of δ Ori, resulting in the phenomenon known as "Turtle Beak lying within Three Stars," which contradicted the traditional sequence of the Twenty-Eight Mansions.
 This discrepancy became increasingly pronounced by the Qing Dynasty, leading the Imperial Observatory to redefine the determinative stars: for Three Stars, it was changed from δ Ori to ζ Ori, and for Turtle Beak, from φ¹ Ori to λ Ori.

+In ancient China, the *Du* (度, Chinese degree) served as the fundamental angular unit for measuring celestial coordinates.
+It was defined as the mean daily distance traveled by the Sun along the ecliptic.
+Accordingly, the full celestial circumference was divided into 365.25 *Du*.
+Historical records note that the radius of the celestial equator measured “slightly more than 91 *Du*” from the North Celestial Pole.
+Evidently, the *Du* is slightly smaller than the modern degree, equivalent to approximately 0.9856°.
+Unlike modern angular units, there were no precise subdivisions below the Du (such as arcminutes or arcseconds).
+Instead, a set of descriptive terms was used to roughly approximate divisions of one Du, either into quarters or tenths.

+Another angular unit used in traditional Chinese astronomy was the *Chen* (辰).
+One *Chen* corresponds to a 30-degree segment, and the celestial circle was divided into twelve such units.
+Thus, one *Chen* equals 30 modern degrees—or slightly less than 30 *Du*, though *Chen* was generally not converted into *Du* in practice.
+Due to its relatively large scale, the *Chen* was seldom used for precise angular measurement.
+In later periods, it became more common as a unit of time, dividing one full day into twelve *Chen*, each equivalent to two modern hours.

 Below is *Xinyixiangfayao Star Map* from Su Song (苏颂, 1020-1101 AD).

 ![](illustrations/xyxfy.png)